OpenIPC/device-cip-37210/README.md

 3) Power up your camera.
 From this moment you should be able to boot from the spi flash OpenIPC U-Boot (without BURN utility).
 If not so, you should correctly re/flash OpenIPC U-Boot to the spi flash (U-boot step).
 To enter OpenIPC U-boot console hit Ctrl+C during message appear.

-4)  Execute from OpenIPC U-boot command line (booted from the spi flash):
+4)  Execute from OpenIPC U-boot command line booted from the spi flash (line by line and not all together):

 `mw.b 0x82000000 ff 0x1000000`